Trump administration adds to China trade pressure with higher tariff plan

 Investors fear an escalating trade war between Washington and Beijing could hit global economic growth, and prominent U.S. business groups, while weary of what they see as China’s mercantilist trade practices, have condemned Trump’s aggressive tariffs.

-In early July, the U.S. government imposed 25 percent tariffs on an initial $34 billion of Chinese imports.
-Beijing retaliated with matching tariffs on the same amount of U.S. exports to China.
+Business lobby groups were quick to praise the legislation which is part of a battle being waged by powerful corporate interests both in public and behind-the-scenes to reverse Trump’s tariffs.

-Washington is preparing to also impose tariffs on an extra $16 billion of goods in coming weeks, and Trump has warned he may ultimately put them on over half a trillion dollars of goods, roughly the total amount of U.S. imports from China last year.
+“Section 232 is intended to be used to combat real national security threats – not as an excuse to raise blanket tariffs on other countries,” said Joshua Bolten, the head of the Business Roundtable, which represents top U.S. CEOs.

-Reporting by David Lawder and Eric Beech in WASHINGTON, and Ben Blanchard in BEIJING; Writing by Mohammad Zargham and Michael Martina; Editing by Nick Macfie and Clive McKeef
+Reporting by David Lawder, Ginger Gibson and Eric Beech in WASHINGTON, and Ben Blanchard in BEIJING; Writing by Mohammad Zargham and Michael Martina; Editing by Nick Macfie and Clive McKeef